NoNotNotes/Mneme/Garden/11/CHN/06-bag-technique.md

 2. **Bag technique allows the nurse to give care efficiently**, saving time and effort by ensuring articles are available, assorted, and stored in an efficient manner.
 3. **Bag technique should not take away the nurse's focus on the patient and the family**.
 It is simply a tool in providing care.
 4. **Bag technique may be performed in different ways**.
 Variation in use is expected, but principles of asepsis are of the essence and should be practiced at all times.

+>[!INFO] Bag Placement
+>When simply conducting home visits, the bag is placed on the *lap*.
+When utilizing the bag technique, however, the bag is placed on a table on top of linings: the plastic lining first, then the paper lining on top of it.